Giardia in Dogs

 Consuming contaminated feces

 There are two stages of the life cycle of giardia: cysts and trophozoites.
-Trophozoites, the active feeding stage, attach to the small intestine to feed and multiply.
-They then encyst, and these cysts pass in the feces of infected animals.
+Trophozoites, the active feeding stage, attach to the host’s small intestine to feed and multiply.
+They then encyst, and these cysts are passed in the feces of infected animals.
 Sometimes, these feces end up in bodies of water.
 Giardia in humans got the nickname “beaver fever” after a group of hikers drank from water that had been contaminated with giardia from the resident beavers.
 Once in the environment, giardia cysts are then consumed by new hosts.